boolsi/boolsi/README.md

 `0` and `1` in separate simulations.
 Their counterparts with `?` (`0?`,
 `1?`, or `any?`) will simulate with both regular and overridden update rule of a node.
-Thus, specifying `any`, `0?`, or `1?` for a node doubles the number of simulations, while `any?` &mdash; triples it.
+Thus, specifying `any`, `0?`, or `1?` for a node doubles the number of simulations, while `any?` triples it.

 ```
 fixed nodes: